CT scan

-Content editor review by Rachael Mayfield-Blake, May 2021
+Content editor review by Rachael Mayfield-Blake, Freelance Health Editor, September 2023

 A computerised tomography (CT) scan is a way to create detailed images of the inside of your body.
 It works by taking X-rays, which a computer processes to produce images.
-A CT scan can diagnose and monitor various health conditions.
+CT scans can diagnose and monitor various health conditions.

 About CT scans

-A CT scanner is a large, ring-shaped machine with a hole in its centre.
+A CT scanner is a large, ring-shaped machine with a hole in its centre (like a doughnut shape).
 You lie on a table that moves through the middle of the machine.
 An X-ray tube inside the ring creates a beam of X-rays.
 As you lie flat on the table, the X-ray tube rotates around your body.
 The X-rays pass through your body and are picked up by detectors on the opposite side.
 These signals are then collected by a computer and built up into the detailed images of part of your body.

-CT scans are usually taken across your body (called the axial plane).
+CT scans are usually taken across your body, which is called the axial plane.
 This is why a CT scan is sometimes referred to as a CAT scan (computed axial tomography scan).
-Most scanners today take the images continuously, like a spiral, in just a few seconds.
-Some CT scanners can also create 3D images.
-Other CT scans take the images one at a time, stopping after each scan and gradually moving down your body.
+Scanners take the images continuously, like a spiral, in just a few seconds.
+CT scanners can also create 3D images.

 Different parts of your body (such as bones and muscles) show up differently in the images from the CT scan.
 Bones will be white, whereas muscles may appear in different shades of grey.
 Sometimes the grey shades are very similar, which can make it difficult to tell different areas apart.
 A dye, called a contrast medium, can make the images clearer.
-You may have this by injection, as a liquid that you drink, or as an enema (inserted into your bottom).
+You may have this as:

 A radiographer – a health professional trained in performing CT and other scans – will operate the CT scanner.
 You usually have a CT scan as an out-patient in a hospital department.
 This means you have the scan and go home the same day.